- RURAL DEVELOPMENT

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), GIZ began development cooperation with the former State Union of Serbia and Montenegro in October 2000.
 In early 2006, Montenegro declared independence following a referendum.
 GIZ has maintained an office in Podgorica since 2007.
-Today, there are 12 national and 1 seconded personnel working for GIZ in Montenegro.
-A further 3 CIM experts are working in Montenegrin partner institutions.
+Currently 16 national and 5 integrated specialists are working in the country (as of 31.12.2017).

 The Montenegrin parliament’s declaration of independence on 3 June 2006 dissolved the State Union of Serbia and Montenegro as a successor to the Federal Republic of Yugoslavia.
 Along with Kosovo, Montenegro is the youngest member of the European community of nations – and one of the smallest, with around 620,000 inhabitants and a surface area of some 14,000km2.